mujahidh22/WhisperGram/README.md

 ## 📌 Conclusion

-WhiperGram is a **Next.js 14 project** that revolutionizes the way feedback is collected and shared.
+WhisperGram is a **Next.js 14 project** that revolutionizes the way feedback is collected and shared.
 By leveraging **MongoDB, Next-Auth, and OpenAI**, it creates a **secure, anonymous, and intelligent platform** for users to express themselves.

 This project is a **testament to the power of Next.js 14 and AI integration**, showing how modern technologies can transform the way we gather and utilize feedback.